urschrei/cocktails/README.md

 ## Performance
 By "not great" I mean:

-- Rust takes around 15 wall-clock seconds to calculate a **set of 12 ingredients**
+- Rust takes around 17 wall-clock seconds to calculate a **set of 12 ingredients**
-- Python takes around 7 wall-clock seconds
+- Python takes around 8 wall-clock seconds on a Core i5

 Note that time complexity rises pretty steeply: producing a list of 16 ingredients takes almost ten minutes.

-Both versions take around 100k iterations to converge on a solution.
+Both versions take around 125k iterations to converge on a solution.
 While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – we now use a new heuristic: the cocktail among the remaining candidates which is the "least unique" in its ingredients, calculated using a minimum amortized cost function.
 This has almost halved the number of search rounds, and produces an optimal solution for this heuristic:

-1. Champagne
+1. Amaretto
-2. Cognac
+2. Champagne
-3. Crème de cassis
+3. Cognac
-4. Galliano
+4. Crème de cassis
-5. Gin
+5. Galliano
-6. Grenadine
+6. Gin
-7. Lemon juice
+7. Grenadine
-8. Lime juice
+8. Lemon juice
-9. Simple syrup
+9. Lime juice
-10. Triple sec
+10. Simple syrup
-11. White crème de menthe
+11. Triple sec
 12. White rum

 Allowing you to mix: